mehanic spaying WD40 from a can

 Read more: How To Clean Bike Chain?

 From a scientific point of view, the chromatography examination reveals that even though WD40 is made up of different lubricants, it does not act like one.
 Neither has the chemical ability like other hydrocarbons.
 It works more like a degreaser.
-One way you can sum up it ideally is WD40 is an after-market degreaser on steroids.
+One way you can sum up it ideally is that WD40 is an after-market degreaser on steroids.

 Some even think it’s best to use no lubricants rather than use WD40.
 In their words, it creates more troubles than solves them.
 The cons far outweigh the pros.